dockpack/keybase_unseal/README.md

 ===================

 Keybase KBFS creates an encrypted shared filesystem for your team.
 This is used to store 2 critical files: `vault.json` and `vault.pass`.
-The json file is the same as the output of `vault operator init ...`: having PGP encrypted unseal keys, each one encrypted with the public key of one of the team members.
-Each team member is only authorized to their part, they shoudl team up to unseal Vault. i This four-eyes, six-eyes, or n-eyes principle governs the capability to unseal Hashicorp Vault.
+The JSON file is the same as the output of `vault operator init ...`: having PGP encrypted unseal keys, each one encrypted with the public key of one of the team members.
+Each team member is only authorized to their part, they should team up to unseal Vault. i This four-eyes, six-eyes, or n-eyes principle governs the capability to unseal Hashicorp Vault.
 And that is a valuable principle.

-Therefore it is a small feat to encrypt this vault.json file with ansible-vault, and another small feat to have this shared only with the trustees in a Keybase subteam.
+Therefore it is a small feat to encrypt this `vault.json` file with ansible-vault, and another small feat to have this shared only with the trustees in a Keybase subteam.
 The real value lies in the lockdown of individual unseal keys over a team that can work remotely, and in different shifts or timezones, because the ideal automation does